giladturok/CleanCV/README.md

 ## Create Your Own Repository

-**Want version control and your own GitHub repo?** Follow these two steps:
+The link in the [quick start](#quick-start) section creates a new Overleaf project.
+Instead, if you want CleanCV in your own Github repo with version control, follow these steps:

 ### **Step 1: Create repository from template**
 Go to the [CleanCV repository](https://github.com/giladturok/CleanCV) and click the green **"Use this template"** button at the top of the page.
 This creates your own copy of CleanCV in your GitHub account.

 ### **Step 2: Edit your `.tex` files**
-Choose how you want to edit your CV files:
+Choose how you want to edit your files:

 - **Edit locally**: Clone your new repository and use any LaTeX editor
   ```bash